 Q: Is Relationship Education and Sex Education compulsory in schools?

-The Department for Education is introducing compulsory relationships education and RSE from September 2020 these subjects?
+The Department for Education is introducing compulsory relationships education and RSE from September 2020

+Q: Will my child's school have to consult with me before teaching these subjects?
 A: Schools will be required to consult with parents when developing and reviewing their policies for Relationships Education and RSE, which will inform schools' decisions on when and how certain content is covered.
 Effective consultation gives the space and time for parents to input, ask questions, share concerns and for the school to decide the way forward.
 Schools will listen to parent's views, and then make a reasonable decision as to how they wish to proceed.
 What is taught, and how, is ultimately a decision for the school and consultation does not provide a parental veto on curriculum content.